awsdocs/aws-java-developer-guide-v2/doc_source/setup-install.rst

 * A suitable :ref:`Java Development Environment <java-dg-java-env>`.

 * An AWS account and access keys.
-For instructions, see :doc:`signup-create-iam-user`.
+For instructions, see :doc:`setup`.

 * AWS credentials (access keys) set in your environment, or use the shared credentials file used by the AWS CLI and other SDKs.
 For more information, see :doc:`setup-credentials`.